rails/rails/guides/source/action_mailer_basics.md

 What is Action Mailer?
 ----------------------

 Action Mailer allows you to send emails from your Rails application.
 It's one of the two email related components in the Rails framework.
-Action Mailer, which is for sending email and [Action Mailbox](action_mailbox_basics.html), which deals with receiving emails.
+Action Mailer, which is for sending emails and [Action Mailbox](action_mailbox_basics.html), which deals with receiving emails.

 Action Mailer uses classes (called "mailers") and views to create and configure the emails to send.
-Mailers are classes that inherit from [`ActionMailer::Base`][] and are similar to controllers.
+Mailers are classes that inherit from [`ActionMailer::Base`][].
+Mailer classes are similar to controller classes.

-Here are some similarities between controllers and mailers.
 Both have:

 * Instance variables that are accessible in views.
 * The ability to use layouts and partials.